julianyan17/Markov-Model/README.md

     * String toString()

 * Generator.java
-  * This class contains a main method that constructs, trains, and uses a Markov model.
+  * This file includes a class that contains a main method that constructs, trains, and uses a Markov model.